 - Develop a local content strategy

 Because Google is still testing the Possum update to the algorithm, there might still be some variation in search results.
 However, Google seems to be more accurate when it comes to keyword variations.
-Abbreviations or slightly variations in keywords may provide different results in the local pack.
+Abbreviations or slight variations in keywords may provide different results in the local pack.
 For example, if you search for ‘hairdresser in Toronto’ or ‘Toronto hairdresser’ the local pack might show different businesses.
 This makes a comprehensive local content strategy with a wide range of relevant keywords more important than ever.
 Try to use multiple iterations of a keyword on different pages of your website.